WEEKLY STOCK COMMENT: RAMSAY HEALTH CARE

 RHC’s overseas operations have begun to make a significant contribution to earnings growth and positions the group well for the long-term.
 In particular, RHC’s French acquisition of Proclif (renamed Ramsay Sante) positions RHC well to take part in consolidation of the very fragmented French private hospital market.
 RHC also entered the Asian market in 2013 through an investment in a joint venture with hospitals in Indonesia and Malaysia.
 In 2014, Ramsay Sante agreed to acquire 83.4% of Generale de Sante, the number one private operator of for-profit clinics in France with 9,100 beds in 75 facilities, making it the largest operator in the country.

 We expect RHC to continue to deliver strong earnings growth due to its leverage to Australia’s ageing population and as it looks to consolidate the fragmented French market and grow into the promising Asian market.
-RHC also has a strong management team with a history of extracting synergies from acquisitions and generating strong returns on brownfield developments.
+RHC’s management team also has a history of extracting synergies from acquisitions and generating attractive returns on brownfield developments.
 The company has a strong balance sheet, good cash flow generation, and we expect that it will be able to use its now much larger buying power to reduce consumables costs in its hospitals.
-Australian healthcare reviews are ongoing, however, we see the likely impact on RHC as relatively small and dwarfed by the long-term opportunity the company faces.

 Risks to RHC include; 1) increased competition, 2) regulatory change, and 3) development risk.